thapaliyabikendra/workflow-core-steps/docs/steps/GetVariableStep.md

 ## Parameters

 ### Inputs
+- `ApplicationWorkflowInstanceId` (string): The unique identifier for the workflow instance.
 - `VariableName` (string): Name of the variable to retrieve
 - `DefaultValue` (object, optional): Default value if variable is not found